Ohalo-Ltd/ohalo-playbooks/export-stream-endpoint/README.md

-# FastAPI JSONL Dummy Exporter with AWS Lambda, Glue, S3, Athena + Terraform
+# Exporter with AWS Lambda, Glue, S3, Athena + Terraform

 This repository demonstrates how to: